-That the Region create a Task Force on public/private partnerships to encourage the private sector to take a more active role in dealing with homelessness.
+That the Region create a Task Force on public/private partnerships to encourage the private sector to take a more active role in dealing with homelessnesss and increase the stock of affordable housing.

 In other areas of the country and in the United States, the private sector has become active in developing and implementing solutions to homelessness.
 There may be opportunities to involve the private sector to a greater extent in Ottawa-Carleton.
 At the same time, it would be useful to identify barriers which have prevented the private sector from producing affordable housing.